 „Yes.
 Sweet little girl.
 And you weren’t clever, chaps, having a nice private party here.“ That was obvious, wasn’t it?

 „Emilio, hand me their guns.
-You, gents, don’t move.“ The Thompson’s muzzle pointing at my heart, others equally distributed between me and my partner.
+You gents, don’t move.“ The Thompson’s muzzle pointing at my heart, others equally distributed between me and my partner.
 Four more guys with pistols, one of them Emilio.
 He approached Charles first, stopping by his left shoulder, avoiding possible crossfire.
 Took Charles’s weapon out of the holster.
 Surprised look.

 Time changed.
 I grabbed Emilio, locked him in choke-hold and squeezed his windpipe, taking his own gun out of his hand and pressing the muzzle hard against his left temple.
 He eased his struggles.
 Charles recovered his gun and aimed it at the boss’s forehead.
-He wouldn’t miss.
+He wouldn’t miss it.
 Not in a thousand years but there was this variable stopping him from pulling the trigger.
 Her name was Mary.

 „Oh, wrong move, gents.
 John, bring the lady in.“ Guy named John left and got back in no time.
-Carrying Mary in his arms so he was protected from spare bullets flying in his direction.
+Carrying Mary in his arms so he was protected from stray bullets flying in his direction.
 Little girl was astonished and remained silent in horror.
 She was hugging the big guy John, not realising who he is.
 Still entangled in her bathrobe, wearing slippers and pyjamas.
 They took her from her home where she was supposed to feel safe.

 Thompson’s muzzle moved slightly upwards, so I took a good look into the barrel.
 Knowing what was coming I reinforced myself and pulled the trigger at the same time as the Thompson roared.
 I brought Emilio down with me, landing on the tiled floor hard.
 As it came to my shooting it could be just a spasm in my arm when timed right.
-Emilio dead.
+Emilio was dead.
 The bullet from Thompson scraped my right temple and blood went running.
 I dropped the gun and played open-eyed possum to scare the shit out of everyone who believed my act.
 Even Charles screamed in unison with the doctor as I fell.
 Good.
 I felt sorry for Mary, though.
 I hope she understands later or forgets altogether.
-I was counting on later.
+I was counting on ‘later’.
 Bright future.

 ‚Ow.‘ I hurt.
 I think I overdid it and cracked my own skull.
 I turned my senses inward and probed the damage inside out.
 I fought against my healing ability, if it could be helped, to assure the jumpy chaps about my demise, hoping not everyone knows.
-Only the boss and few more and he won’t spill the tea.
+Only the boss and a few more and he won’t spill the tea.
 We were his wild cards.
 Maybe too wild.

 ‚You little bastard.‘ Relief.
 That was addressed to me of course.